 Elaine Cray // Project Manager

-Elaine leads the Texas Youth-Friendly Initiative, an evidence-based learning collaborative and certification program helping healthcare centers across Texas to effectively meet the needs of adolescents in their community.
+Elaine leads the Texas Youth-Friendly Initiative, an evidence-based model helping healthcare centers become more youth-centered in the delivery of adolescent care.
+She brings 4 years of clinic-based experience and knowledge of the unique challenges faced by Texas clinics in effectively meeting the needs of adolescent patients.
 After earning a Master of Translation and Intercultural Mediation from the Autonomous University of Barcelona, Elaine began her career in medical interpreting, combining a fascination for language and culture with a passion for healthcare.
-Transitioning into the realm of health promotion, Elaine went on to obtain a Master of Public Health Education from the University of Puerto Rico Medical Sciences Campus, where she graduated with honors.
-Awarded for her leadership and dedication, Elaine has spearheaded public safety education and health service coordination initiatives for immigrant and refugee communities in Central Texas.
-She brings 4 years of clinic-based experience and knowledge of the unique challenges faced by Texas health centers in effectively serving the adolescent patient population.
-Hobbies include: salsa dancing, jazz singing and miniature gardening.
-She is an animal fanatic and outdoor enthusiast.
-Email: Elaine@txcampaign.org.
+Transitioning into the realm of health promotion, Elaine went on to obtain a Master of Public Health Education from the University of Puerto Rico Medical Sciences Campus.
+She has led public safety education and health service coordination initiatives for immigrant and refugee communities in Central Texas.
+Hobbies include: dancing, singing, and kayaking with her scruffy pup.
+Email Elaine at Elaine@txcampaign.org.